basjoofan/vscode/README.md

-# Basjoofan for Visual Studio Code
+# Basjoofan For Visual Studio Code

 This extension provides support for the [Basjoofan](https://basjoofan.com).